 Repurchase Agreements Markets.
 The repurchase agreements markets are very large, short-term markets that provide collateralized financing for a large range of securities.
 A repurchase agreement is a two-part transaction.
 The first part is the transfer of specified securities by one party, the "borrower," to another party, the "lender," in exchange for cash.
 The second part of the transaction consists of a contemporaneous agreement by the borrower to repurchase the securities at the original price, plus an agreed upon additional amount, on a specified future date.
 In a tri-party repurchase agreement, a third party called a tri-party agent (usually a clearing bank) facilitates the repurchase transaction between the first two parties by providing custodian and cash management services.
-The tri-party agent adds a level of safety and security for both the lender and the borrower by

-Clearing Bank-A financial services company that provides settlement services for financial transactions between two counterparties. holding the collateral from the borrower and ensuring the transfer of funds from and to the lender.
+The tri-party agent adds a level of safety and security for both the lender and the borrower by holding the collateral from the borrower and ensuring the transfer of funds from and to the lender.
 At its height in March 2008, repurchase agreements financing for primary dealers alone was over \$4.5 trillion.